Having a breast enlargement is a big decision. It's major surgery, the results are not guaranteed and there are some risks to think about.

 - a blood clot forming in the deep veins

 You should also be aware of a possible link between breast implants and a rare type of immune system cell cancer called anaplastic large cell lymphoma (ALCL).

-The surgeon should explain how likely all these risks and complications are, and how they would be treated if they occurred.
+Your surgeon should explain how likely all these risks and complications are, and how they would be treated if you have them.